postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 * Annual plans are charged for newly added users on a quarterly basis.

-At any time during your Auto-Flex billing cycle, your team can add users regardless of available seats.
+At any time during your Auto-Flex billing cycle, your team can [invite](/docs/administration/managing-your-team/managing-your-team/#inviting-users) users regardless of available seats.

 Before your Auto-Flex billing cycle renews, all Billing and Admin team members receive a notification about any new users you added during that time period.